Table of Contents

 Is Term Life or Whole Life Insurance Better?

 The decision about whether to go with a term life policy for a certain number of years or a whole life insurance policy that provides permanent coverage will depend on your life stage, your budget, your financial goals, and how and when you want to provide financial protection for your intended beneficiaries.
+Young people often choose a whole life policy to lock in a low premium rate and build cash value over time.

 Later in life, they can leverage that cash value to borrow money to meet financial needs like paying off a mortgage, taking care of medical expenses, caring for elderly parents, or providing a safety net for potential financial issues.